 Inside the church of San Andrés there is a chapel dedicated to the Virgen de la Paz and from this chapel, through a somewhat inclined door, one can access by means of a staircase a room where dozens of mummies are crammed together, as is the case in San Román or in the neighbouring convent of San Clemente.
 Today the staircase is illuminated and can be reached without any problem, with respect to that yes.
 But can you imagine what it had to be when in another time there was no electricity and it was necessary to access where the mummies were with a candle lit?
 I think that going down the stairs little by little with the dim light of the candle to find the spectacle of the mummies (that sometimes their skeletons only covered by a smooth and hard skin) and the skulls seems as if in their expression -the most times of pain- they hid a mocking smile, it is a unique spectacle.

-Mummies from the Church of San Andrés, in Toledo, by O. Utri11a
+Mummies from the Church of San Andrés, in Toledo.

-Current photo of the mummies under the Church of San Andrés, by O. Utri11a (see more photos)
+Current photo of the mummies under the Church of San Andrés. (see more photos)